 Shaanxi BLOOM Tech Co., Ltd. is one of the most experienced manufacturers and suppliers of 5-fluoro-2-nitroaniline cas 2369-11-1 in China.
 Welcome to wholesale bulk high quality 5-fluoro-2-nitroaniline cas 2369-11-1 for sale here from our factory.
 Good service and reasonable price are available.

-5-Fluoro-2-nitroaniline is an organic compound with the chemical formula C6H5FN2O2, which is in the form of white to light yellow crystals.
-It is an important intermediate in organic synthesis, often used in the preparation of similar compounds and the development of new drugs.
-It is a derivative of fluoronitroaniline.
 This compound has specific chemical structure and physical properties.
 This compound has high lipophilicity and is easy to penetrate the cell membrane.
 In addition, the product has low toxicity, giving it certain advantages in distribution and metabolism in the body.
 Due to its importance in the field of organic intermediate chemistry, it has become one of the important basic substances in organic chemistry research.
 Research has shown that it can be used to make high-value compounds such as pharmaceuticals, pesticides and dyes.

 |